A Partially Separable Model for Dynamic Valued Networks: Discussion

-Several improvements to the PST ERGM framework are possible for future development.
-We can extend the sample space $\mathcal{Y}^t$ to networks with continuous dyad values $\bm{y}_{ij}^t \in \mathbb{R}$, since it will include more real-world situations where precise relational strength is recorded.
-In this setting, a proper redefinition of the reference functions $h(\bm{y}^{t}|\bm{y}^{t-1})$ and network statistics $g(\bm{y}^{t}|\bm{y}^{t-1})$ is needed as PST ERGM becomes a continuous probability distribution.
-Furthermore, besides dyad value augmentation where $\bm{y}_{ij}^{+,t} = \max(\bm{y}_{ij}^{t-1},\bm{y}_{ij}^{t})$ and dyad value diminution where $\bm{y}_{ij}^{-,t} = \min(\bm{y}_{ij}^{t-1},\bm{y}_{ij}^{t})$, we can allow alternative ways to the dissect network evolution, as long as the confounding effects of network dynamic is avoided.
-Over time, the number of participants in a system and the process that induces their relation may not be fixed or completely observed.
-It is of great importance for a dynamic network model to identify the temporal changes punctually and to adjust the structural changes accordingly, as discussed in \cite{krivitsky2011adjusting}.
-Finally, model degeneracy that is studied theoretically in \cite{handcock2003assessing} is a well-known challenge in ERGM.
-Therefore, a rigorous way to design more informative network statistics as in \cite{snijders2006new} and a systematic way to evaluate the goodness of model fit as in \cite{hunter2008goodness} are needed for dynamic valued networks to alleviate the degeneracy problem.
+Several improvements to the PST ERGM are possible for future development.
+We can extend the sample space to networks with continuous dyad values.
+In this context, novel reference functions and network statistics are needed as PST ERGM becomes a continuous probability distribution.
+Furthermore, besides dyad value increment and decrement, alternative ways to dissect network evolution are permitted, as long as the confounding effect of network dynamics is avoided.
+Over time, the number of participants and the process that induces their relations may not be fixed or completely observed.
+It is of great importance for a dynamic network model to identify the temporal changes punctually \citep[e.g.,][]{padilla2019change, yu2021optimal, kei2023change} and to adjust the structural changes accordingly \citep[e.g.,][]{krivitsky2011adjusting}.

+Finally, model degeneracy which is studied theoretically by \cite{handcock2003assessing} is a well-known challenge in the ERGM framework.
+In modeling dynamic valued networks, though an infinite sample space does not have a maximal graph on which a PST ERGM will concentrate, the MLE can be difficult to find by the MCMC methods.
+Also, the geometrically weighted statistics that are used to alleviate the degeneracy problem in fitting static binary networks are currently not available for valued networks.
+Therefore, a rigorous way to design more informative network statistics as in \cite{snijders2006new}, and a systematic way to evaluate the goodness of model fit as in \cite{hunter2008goodness} are needed for dynamic valued networks.
+The tapered ERGM introduced in \cite{fellows2017removing}, and \cite{blackburn2022practical} can also be extended to the PST ERGM to alleviate the degeneracy issue.